davidojedalopez/david-ojeda/_posts/2018-05-11-find-ghost-css-elements.md

 categories: [CSS, HTML]
 ---

-I recenlty came across a bug on our landing page which caused a weird blank space overflow on the right side:
+I recently came across a bug on our landing page which caused a weird blank space overflow on the right side:

 ![Landing page with extra white space on right side][landing-page-bug]